All About Monitor Lizards

 Are Monitor Lizards Dangerous?

-While these intelligent, large creatures have become quite popular in the reptile pet trade, there are inherent dangers to owning them, and they are definitely not suited for the beginner reptile owner.
-In fact, many would recommend that no one should own one as a pet.
+While these intelligent, large creatures have become quite popular in the reptile pet trade, owning them has inherent dangers, and they are not suited for the beginner reptile owner.
+Many would recommend that no one should own one as a pet.
 As you will see, there are many dangers to owning a monitor lizard.
-If you are looking for companionship in a pet, a dog or cat may be a better alternative, because bonding with human beings is not generally in the monitor’s repertoire of characteristics.
+If you are looking for companionship in a pet, a dog or cat may be a better alternative because bonding with human beings is not generally in the monitor’s repertoire of characteristics.

 Taking Care Of Your Monitor Lizard

 Unlike your standard household pet, monitor lizards don’t need to be groomed.
 Their skin falls off itself, just like you’ll see with other reptile skins, including snakes.
-It’s important that you furnish your water monitor cage with materials that will keep the nails trimmed.
+You must furnish your water monitor cage with materials that will keep the nails trimmed.

 Unlike dogs and cats, monitors do not require grooming.
-The right furnishings allow for the nails to keep from overgrowing.
-Dead skins come off of its itself due to the right furnishings and humidity.
+The right furnishings prevent the nails from overgrowing, and dead skins come off themselves due to the right furnishings and humidity.
 For breeding purposes, it is best if the animals are not handled and left to their privacy.
-Monitors display their superiority by rubbing their backs and or lying on top of them.
-In holding these animals one finds their skin to be warm and dry rather than wet and slimy.
+Monitors display their superiority by rubbing their backs or lying on top of them.
+In holding these animals, one finds their skin to be warm and dry rather than wet and slimy.

 Monitoring Its Hygiene